Flux balance analysis: Mathematical description

 Therefore, the canonical form of a Flux Balance Analysis problem would be:

 where $\mathbf{v}$ represents the vector of fluxes (to be determined), $S$ is a (known) matrix of coefficients.
 The expression to be maximized or minimized is called the objective function ($\mathbf{c}^\mathrm{T} \mathbf{v}$ in this case).
 The inequalities $\mathbf{lower bound} \le \mathbf{v}$ and $\mathbf{v} \le \mathbf{upper bound}$ define, respectively, the minimal and the maximal rates of flux for every reaction corresponding to the columns of the $S$ matrix.
 These rates can be experimentally determined to constrain and improve the predictive accuracy of the model even further or they can be specified to an arbitrarily high value indicating no constraint on the flux through the reaction.

 The main advantage of the flux balance approach is that it does not require any knowledge of the metabolite concentrations, or more importantly, the enzyme kinetics of the system; the homeostasis assumption precludes the need for knowledge of metabolite concentrations at any time as long as that quantity remains constant, and additionally it removes the need for specific rate laws since it assumes that at steady state, there is no change in the size of the metabolite pool in the system.
 The stoichiometric coefficients alone are sufficient for the mathematical maximization of a specific objective function.

 The objective function is essentially a measure of how each component in the system contributes to the production of the desired product.
 The product itself depends on the purpose of the model, but one of the most common examples is the study of total biomass.
 A notable example of the success of FBA is the ability to accurately predict the growth rate of the prokaryote E. coli when cultured in different conditions.
 In this case, the metabolic system was optimized to maximize the biomass objective function.
 However this model can be used to optimize the production of any product, and is often used to determine the output level of some biotechnologically relevant product.
 The model itself can be experimentally verified by cultivating organisms using a chemostat or similar tools to ensure that nutrient concentrations are held constant.
 Measurements of the production of the desired objective can then be used to correct the model.

-A good description of the basic concepts of FBA can be found in the freely available supplementary material to Edwards et al. 2001 which can be found at the Nature website.
-Further sources include the book "Systems Biology" by B. Palsson dedicated to the subject and a useful tutorial and paper by J. Orth.
-Many other sources of information on the technique exist in published scientific literature including Lee et al. 2006, Feist et al. 2008, and Lewis et al. 2012.